Vegan Buffalo Dip

 Instructions

-1. Soak the cashews in a bowl of water for 8 hours up to overnight or pour boiling water over them and soak for at least 1 hour.
+• Soak the cashews in a bowl of water for 8 hours up to overnight or pour boiling water over them and soak for at least 1 hour.
+The longer they're soaked, the creamier the dip will be.

-6. Transfer the mixture to an approximately 8 x 6 inch baking dish and bake for 15-20 minutes uncovered until golden brown on top.
+• Transfer the mixture to an approximately 8 x 6 inch baking dish and bake for approximately 20 minutes uncovered until golden brown on top.

 Notes

-Dip can be made up to 2 days in advance, wrapped or covered and stored in the fridge before baking.
-After baking, the dip will keep for 3-4 days in the fridge and can be reheated in the oven until heated through.
+Dip can be made a day in advance, wrapped in plastic wrap or foil and stored in the fridge until you’re ready to bake.
+After baking, the dip will keep for up to 3 days in the fridge in an airtight container and can be reheated in the oven or microwave until heated through.

 Nutrition